luismiguelcasadodiaz/NetPractice/README.md

 ![image](https://github.com/user-attachments/assets/b2964f72-c9cc-4afe-8614-f4fa85225a2a)

-we see that internet addreses are in the range 152.236.170.0/26.
+We see that internet addresses are in the range 152.236.170.0/26.

-Internally we requiere 3 subnet in this range.  a netmask /27 is not enough for 3. we will use /28.
+Internally we require 3 subnets in this range.  a netmask /27 is not enough for 3.
+We will use /28.
-We have a hint inside route table of router 2.
-The next-hop is the IP 152.236.170.62
+We have a hint inside the route table of router 2.
+The next hop is the IP 152.236.170.62

   | Name|doted-decimal  |         binary address            |
   |-----|---------------|-----------------------------------|